ericoporto/ags-manual-wiki/ImportingFunctionsAndVariables.md

 ### Exporting and importing a variable

 Script variables are not exported by default, so that has to be done explicitly inside the script which has them declared, using [export](ScriptKeywords#export) keyword.

-Suppose you have following declaration in the script:
+Suppose you have following declaration in the script A:

     int public_variable;